CuriousCoder25/CuriousCoder25/README.md

 - 💞️ I’m looking to collaborate on new projects with enthusiactic people like me.
 - 📫 How to reach me: gauravkathayat12@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: An idiot admires complexity, A genius admires simplicity.
-Unfortunately most of us are dumb (including me)🤣.
-Yeah I like complex stuff.
+- ⚡ Fun fact: Geniuses admire simplicity, idiots admire complexity... so I guess I love complex stuff!

 <!---
 CuriousCoder25/CuriousCoder25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.